US firm prepares to launch 'no find, no fee' search for MH370

 Some debris definitively linked to the plane has been found, but for the most part its whereabouts remain unknown.

-Competing theories have surfaced as to what led to the plane's disappearance, though non conclusive.
+Competing theories have surfaced as to what led to the plane's disappearance, though none are conclusive.

 In its final report, released in October 2017, investigators for the Australian Transport Safety Bureau said it was "almost inconceivable" that authorities were no closer to knowing its ultimate fate.